 5. champion of the United States Union

 Sturgis argues that most of these reasons are in fact myths when they are analyzed in greater depth.
-For instance, Jackson engaged in several unauthorized activities during war like invading foreign territory that he was not authorized to invade and executing non-US citizens he was not authorized to execute.
+For instance, Jackson engaged in several unauthorized activities during war, like invading foreign territory that he was not authorized to invade and executing non-US citizens he was not authorized to execute.

 Additionally, many of the reform efforts that came out of the so-called Jacksonian revolution made Jackson appear as a champion of the common man.
 However, the Jacksonian revolution did not align with Jackson the leader or Jackson the man.
-For instance, part of the Jacksonian revolution was the abolition movement, yet, Jackson himself owned salves until the day he died.
+For instance, part of the Jacksonian revolution was the abolition movement, yet, Jackson himself owned slaves until the day he died.